 They just know how to make spice sing in harmony with heat.

-If you’ve never tried trinchado before, you’ll find this unique preperation of red meat absolutely mouthwatering and completely unforgettable.
+If you’ve never tried Trinchado before, you’ll find this unique preparation of red meat absolutely mouthwatering and completely unforgettable.
 And when you’re not making your own at home, you’ll soon be searching for it on menus everywhere.

 - 1 cup red wine